Are Chinese Carbon Frames Any Good and Safe to Ride?

 “Why should I buy a frame from an unknown Chinese brand when I can buy a frame from a mainstream brand?”

-Except for the lower price, there is also the social status question.
-It depends on what type of person you are.
-If you care about your social status among peers, go and buy a frame from a brand that attracts you.
+Except for the lower price, there is also the question of social status.
+It depends on your personality.
+If you care about your social status among peers, buy a frame from a brand that attracts you.

 “What will you do when the frame (or fork) breaks or fails?”